 - Peace of mind

-Electrical safety inspections are a mandatory requirement in England as of April 1st 2020.
-Private landlords are required to carry out an Electrical Installation Condition Report on their rental property every 5 years.
+Private landlords must carry out an Electrical Installation Condition Report on their rental property every 5 years.

 Frequently asked questions

-The Regulations do not cover electrical appliances, only the fixed electrical installations.
-A portable appliance test (PAT) should be carried out by the Landlord on any electrical appliances that belong to the Landlord and tenants are responsible for making sure that any of their own electrical appliances are safe.
+The 2020 Regulations do not cover electrical appliances, only the fixed electrical installations.
+A portable appliance test (PAT) should be carried out on any electrical appliances supplied by the landlord every 12 months.
+Tenants are responsible for making sure that their own electrical appliances are safe.

 The inspection will:

-- uncover any potential safety risks such loose wiring
+- uncover any potential safety risks, such as loose wiring

-- show if any of the electrical circuits or equipment maybe overloaded
+- show if any of the electrical circuits or equipment are overloaded

 - reveal any substandard electrical work to any repairs